Business Partner & Youth Initiative! Visit our other website:

 Committee Meetings are open to the public.
 Please contact Nancy Cipolla email@example.com for locations and dates.

-Executive Committee Meetings are held at the BC-WIB Office at 8:30 AM on the following dates:
+Executive Committee Meeting held at the BC-WIB Office at 8:30 AM on May 19, 2014

 The 105th United States Congress enacted into Law the Workforce Investment Act to “consolidate, coordinate, and improve employment, training, literacy, and vocational rehabilitation programs in the United States.